PrefectHQ/terraform-provider-prefect/docs/resources/service_account.md

 - `account_id` (String) Account ID (UUID), defaults to the account set in the provider
 - `account_role_name` (String) Account Role name of the service account
 - `api_key_expiration` (String) Timestamp of the API Key expiration (RFC3339).
 If left as null, the API Key will not expire.
 Modify this attribute to force a key rotation.
+- `old_key_expires_in_seconds` (Number) Provide this field to set an expiration for the currently active api key.
+If not provided or provided Null, the current key will be deleted.
+If provided, it cannot be more than 48 hours (172800 seconds) in the future.

 ### Read-Only